-Coordinator: Galila Werber-Zion
+Coordinator & Advisor: Galila Werber-Zion

 The Movement Science major provides an opportunity to specialize in areas of recreation, athletic coaching, athletic training, cardiovascular fitness, athletic administration, and physical education for people with special needs.
 A specialization in cardiovascular fitness prepares the student for fitness leadership jobs in business and industrial fields and in private agencies such as the YMCA, YMHA, and cardiac exercise programs.
 It also gives the student a broad knowledge base to pursue graduate study.

 A specialization in recreation offers the student opportunities for careers in community recreation; in Federal, State, and City agencies; and in private organizations, such as nursing homes.
-Activity specialists coach community and school teams and work in Park
+Activity specialists coach community and school teams and work in Park Departments.

-Departments.
 Recreation directors organize and administer recreation programs for groups of people, and for communities.
 A major in Movement Science can prepare the student for work as a perceptual-motor therapist and/or a physical educator for the physically or emotionally challenged, or with the elderly.
 Movement Science majors choose which discipline they will study to complete the Interdisciplinary Requirement.
-Newest among the options is the Athletic Training option (Physical Education Athletic

-Training - PEAT).
+Newest among the options is the Athletic Training option (Physical Education Athletic Training - PEAT).
 The department is currently engaged in the Self Study phase which leads to national certification by the National Athletic Trainer Association (NATA).
 Students are encouraged to seek academic advisement in the Department as early as possible.

+I. Skills courses selected from any 100-200\- level course and/or from Physical Education, 311, 312, 313

+200-level Independent Study courses do not fulfill the skills courses requirements.

+Group I Required Major Discipline Courses (23 credits)

+Physical Education 215 Basics of Motor Development 2

+and Motor Learning Physical Education 350 Principles and Foundations of 3

+Physical Education 2

+Physical Education 358 Physiology of Exercise 2 3

+Physical Education 362 Kinesiology 3

+Physical Education 365 Research and Writing in Health

+and Physical Education 3

+Physical Education 363 Measurement and Evaluation 0

+in Health and Physical Ed 3

+Physical Education 368 and Society Physical Education, Sports 3

+Physical Education 452 Cardiovascular Fitness 3

+Thysical Education 452 Cardiovascular i filless 5

+Group II Concentration Areas (20 credits each)

+A. Community Coaching/

+Physical Education 322 Recreation, Organization,

+and Leadership 3

+Physical Education 353 Physical Activity for

+Special Populations 2

+Physical Education 355 Psychology of Sport and

+Motor Performance 2

+Physical Education 360 Theories and Techniques of Coaching 2

+Physical Education 487 Adult Fitness Programs 3

+Physical Education 471-4 74 Field Work in Physical Education 0

+and Recreation 2

+Proof of a current First Aid

+Interdisciplinary Requirem bwing categories 200 level or above:

+Natural science (Biology,

+Psychology chemistry, or rivisics)

+Social Science (Sociology (Anthropology)

+Business and Economics , / ananopology/

+Health Education

-REQUIRED COURSES (49 credits) I. Skills courses selected from any 100-200- level course and/or from Physical Education, 311, 312, 313 200-level Independent Study courses do not fulfill the skills courses requirements.
-Group I Required Major Discipline Courses (23 credits) Physical Education 215 Basics of Motor Development and Motor Learning 3 Physical Education 350 Principles and Foundations of Physical Education 2 Physical Education 358 Physiology of Exercise 3 Physical Education 362 Kinesiology 3 Physical Education 365 Research and Writing in Health and Physical Education 3 Physical Education 363 Measurement and Evaluation in Health and Physical Education 3 Physical Education 368 Physical Education, Sports and Society 3 Physical Education 452 Cardiovascular Fitness 3 Group II Concentration Areas (20 credits each) A. Community Coaching/Personal Training Physical Education 322 Recreation, Organization, and Leadership 3 Physical Education 353 Physical Activity for Special Populations 2 Physical Education 355 Psychology of Sport and Motor Performance 2 Physical Education 360 Theories and Techniques of Coach hing 2 Physical Education 487 Adult Fitness Programs 3 Physical Education 471-474 Field Work in Physical Education Jucatio and Recreation 2 Proof of a current First Aid/CPR certification Interdisciplinary Requirements 6 credits in one of the following categories 200 level or above : Natural science (Biology, Chemistry, or Physics) Psychology Social Science (Sociology, Anthropology) Business and Economics Health Education B. Athletic Training PEAT 310 Introduction to Athletic Training and Sports Medic ine 3 PEAT 318 Field Work: Introduction to Athletic Training and Sports Medicine 1 PEAT 320 Therapeutic Exercise and Evaluation 3 PEAT 328 Field Work: Therapeutic Exercise and Evaluation 2 PEAT 330 Scientific Basis in Athletic Training 3 PEAT 338 Field Work: - Scientific Basis in Athletic 2 PEAT 340 Modalities and Management Strategies in Athletic Training 3 PEAT 348 Field Work: Modalities and Management Strategies in Athletic Training 3 Proof of a current First Aid/CPR certification.
+Proof of a current First Ai d/CPR certification.

+B. Athletic Training

+D. Athete Hanning PEAT 310 Introduction to Athletic Training and Sports Medicine 3 PEAT 318 Field Work: Introduction to Athletic Training and Sports Medicine 1 PEAT 320 Therapeutic Exercise and Evaluation 3 PEAT 328 Field Work: Therapeutic Exercise and Evaluation 2 PEAT 330 Scientific Basis in Athletic Training 3 PEAT 338 Field Work:Scientific Basis in Athletic 2 PEAT 340 Modalities and Management Strategies in Athletic Training 3 PEAT 348 Field Work: Modalities and Management Strategies in Athletic Training 3 5

+Proof of a current First Aid/CPR certification.